The Appleseed Cast: The Fleeting Light of Impermanence and current news

 The Appleseed Cast supported Caspian on a North American tour that ran from October 22 to November 19, 2016.

 In January 2019, they announced they were working on a new album and released a new song, "Asking the Fire for Medicine".
 The Fleeting Light of Impermanence was released on June 28, 2019, on Graveface Records; the single "Time the Destroyer" was simultaneously released on Bandcamp.

 In Fall 2022 and Spring 2023, the band went on two tours opening for Sunny Day Real Estate.

-Musical style
+Musical style and influences

 Ryan De Freitas of Kerrang! said that the band's debut album The End of the Ring Wars "encapsulates the brilliance of early emo better than any other."
 He explained, "Emo in the '90s was about scrappy, emotionally fuelled imperfection and Ring Wars is the absolute peak of that.
 The lyrics are earnest, the songwriting is brilliant, and the production is a bit of a fucking mess.
 It’s everything that emo’s golden age was, and didn’t try to be anything that it wasn’t."

+Though their initial sound was heavily indebted to such bands as Braid and Rainer Maria, founding member Aaron Pillar was influenced by Depeche Mode and OMD, and both he and Chris Crisci shared an interest in Led Zeppelin and U2.
+Crisci has also cited the Cure, Echo & the Bunnymen, Love and Rockets, Depeche Mode, Bad Brains, Bob Dylan, and Leonard Cohen as influences.